 Mint Linux GWT Hello World

-The Linux Tutorial Shows You Step-by-Step How-to Quick Start with Google Web Toolkit Applications Development on Linux Mint.
+You are Welcome!
+The Tutorial Shows You Step-by-Step How to Quick Start with Google Web Toolkit Applications Development on Linux Mint.

 The Google Web Toolkit (GWT) slashes through the issues that surround multibrowser Ajax development.

 The GWT provides a set of tools for communication that allow you to access server-side services written in any language,